edgefarm/vault-integration/README.md

 | key | KEY_FILE | Target filename for the private key associated with the new certificate, stored in PEM format |
 | checktolerance | n/a | If defined, the validity of the current certificate is checked.
 If the certificate is not stale, the retrieval of a new certificate is skipped.
 The tolerance defines how close to the end of the validity period the certificate has to be: e.g. 80 means that the certificate is considered stale, if only 20% of the validity period remain. |
 | ttl | TTL | The time to live of the newly created  certificate.
 The server may impose a shorter limit. |

+# Technical documentation

+More in-depth documentation for concepts, setup and configuration is found [here](./docs/index.md)